Decentralized policy learning with partial observation and mechanical constraints for multiperson modeling: Conclusions

 \section{Conclusions}

-We proposed sequential generative models for policy models with partial observation and mechanical constraints.
-We visualized partial observation and predicted biologically plausible actions using real-world basketball and soccer datasets.
-One possible future research direction is to incorporate other physiological constraints into the models such as visuomotor delays and body loads, which could contribute to the understanding of the biological multi-agent behaviors in complex environments.
+We proposed decentralized policy models with partial observation and mechanical constraints.
+Using real-world basketball and soccer datasets, we show the effectiveness of our method in terms of the constraint violations, long-term prediction, and partial observation.
+Our approach can be used as a multi-agent simulator to generate realistic trajectories using real-world data.
+One possible future research direction is to incorporate other physiological constraints into the models such as visuomotor delays and body loads, which will contribute to the understanding of smooth multi-agent behaviors in complex environments.

-\subsubsection{Acknowledgments}
+\section{Acknowledgments}

-This work was supported by JSPS KAKENHI (Grant Numbers 19H04941 and 20H04075).
+This work was supported by Japan Society for the Promotion of Science KAKENHI (grant numbers 19H04941 and 23H03282) and Japan Science and Technology Agency PRESTO (grant number JPMJPR20CA).